zindlerb/motif/design_doc.md

 - abstract data layout of the dom - not full look but not html - has some signifiers about how things are?
 Like half direct manipulation??
 Some food for thought

 TD:
-- Fix fucked up drag preview
-- Implement better drop display
 - Get it working for reordering components

-if time:
+- Get the expansion working ok
-- Add make component - get that working
+- Add make component
 - Add save reload
+- Add tree view